 Scratch Wireless Cell Phones Win for Best Value: Free is Good

-It's the time of year when parents stress about back-to-school expenses.
-Soon-to-be first-year college students begin bargaining for extras, while junior and senior high school students plead for their first cell phone.
+It's the time of year when parents stress about summer travel costs while preparing for back-to-school expenses.
+Soon-to-be first-year college students are already bargaining for extras, while junior and senior high school students plead for their first cell phone.
 If you're trying to find a cell phone solution that will please everyone in the family, it's time to meet the newest and best contender: Scratch Wireless.

 The motto "free is good" usually applies to food samples at Costco.
 But Scratch Wireless has succeeded in taking the spirit of that phrase and using it for cell phones.
 (And no, this is not a parody: They actually mean it).